Flood preparedness social media package

 graphic depicting houses and vehicles during flooding

 Preparing for flooding is an important step toward building resilient communities.
-To help, Prepared BC has created an easy-to-use social media package with graphics and pre-written content.
+To help we created an easy-to-use social media package with graphics and pre-written content.

 Post this content directly to your own social media channels or follow @PreparedBC on FacebookInstagram, and X (formerly Twitter) to share our posts!